Control what fires.

 Are EveBox and EveBox Rules the same product?

 They're one suite, deliberately built as two focused tools.
-EveBox (at evebox.org) is the mature alert manager you self-host.
-EveBox Rules (at rules.evebox.org) is the newer, free hosted rule platform.
-Same author and DNA — different jobs.
-This site is just the front door to both.
+EveBox (at evebox.org) is the alert and event manager you self-host.
+EveBox Rules (at rules.evebox.org) is the free hosted rule platform.
+Same author and operating story — different products and deployment models.

 Is it free?